Surjyasish/Impact-characteristics-of-elastic-drops_max-spreading-factor/README.md

 - The transition at `El ≈ 1` is where the impact force scaling also crosses over from the Wagner limit (`F* ≈ 3.24`) to the Hertzian power law (`F* ∼ El⁰·³⁸`).

 ## Note
-Anybody using this repository please cite Chowdhury, A., Mitra, S., & Mitra, S. K. *Bridging Liquid and Elastic Solid Impact Regimes Using Flexible Hydrogels.* Langmuir, 42 (33), 24237 - 242246 (2026).
+Anybody using this repository please cite: Chowdhury, A., Mitra, S., & Mitra, S. K. *Bridging Liquid and Elastic Solid Impact Regimes Using Flexible Hydrogels.* Langmuir, 42 (33), 24237 - 242246 (2026).

-}
 ```